yhheho/movie/README.md

 ### Favorite
-The path of favorite is under /user
+The path of favorite is under /api/users

 #### GET /api/users/{user_id}/favorites
-Retrieve all favorite of an user.
+Retrieve all favorite of a user.

 - Only USER or ADMIN role can access this endpoint
 - Path parameter: